sbb-design-systems/lyne-components/docs/CONTRIBUTING.md

 - Create your patch, **including appropriate test cases**.
 - Follow our [Coding Rules](#rules).
 - Test your changes with our supported browsers and screen readers.
-- Run tests via `yarn test:dev` and ensure that all tests pass.
+- Run tests via `yarn test` and ensure that all tests pass.
 - Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.